gentzkow/template_archive/README.md

 * [LyX](https://www.lyx.org/Download)
 * A TeX distribution for your local OS (for example, [MacTeX](https://www.tug.org/mactex/) for MacOS).

 You may download the latest versions of each.
 By default, the **[Setup](#setup)** instructions below will assume their usage.
 Note that some of these applications must also be invocable from the command line.
 See the **[Command Line Usage](#command-line-usage)** section for details on how to set this up.
+Note that if you wish to run `Julia` scripts in your repository, you will additionally need to [install `Julia`](https://julialang.org/downloads/) and set up its command line usage.
+Julia is currently not required to build the repository as-is.
+If you are planning to use a `conda` environment for development (see instructions below), you are not required to have local installations or enable command line usage of Stata, R, Python, or Julia (although this is recommended).

 You must set up a personal `GitHub` account to [clone private repositories](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories) on which you are a collaborator.
 For public repositories (such as `template`), `Git` will suffice.
 You may need to set up [Homebrew](https://brew.sh/) if `git` and `git-lfs` are not available on your local computer.

 If you are using MacOS, [ensure your terminal is operating in bash](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/) rather than the default `zsh`.
-MacOS users who are running `template` on an **M1 chip** will instead want to use `Rosetta` as their default terminal.
+MacOS users who are running `template` on an Apple Silicon chip will instead want to use `Rosetta` as their default terminal.
 You can find instructions on how to shift from `zsh` to `Rosetta` [here](https://osxdaily.com/2020/12/04/how-install-rosetta-2-apple-silicon-mac/) and [here](https://www.courier.com/blog/tips-and-tricks-to-setup-your-apple-m1-for-development/).

 WindowsOS users (with Version 10 or higher) will need to switch to `bash` from `PowerShell`.
 To do this, you can run `bash` from within a `PowerShell` terminal (you must have installed `git` first).

 Once you have met these OS and application requirements, [clone a team repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) from `GitHub` and proceed to **[Setup](#setup)**.